Marine nitrogen fixation: Richelia

-The image of Hemiaulus—R. intracellularis symbiosis obtained by environmental high content fluorescence microscopy (eHCFM).
+The image of Hemiaulus—R. euintracellularis symbiosis obtained by environmental high content fluorescence microscopy (eHCFM).

-Richelia intracellularis is a filamentous cyanobacterial diazotroph that has endosymbiotic relationships with diatoms, described as diatom–dinotroph associations (DDAs).
-Rhizosolenia and Hemiaulus are diatom species that have a close association with R. intracellularis.
+Richelia is a genus of filamentous cyanobacterial diazotrophs.
+Its members display symbiotic relationships with diatoms, described as diatom–dinotroph associations (DDAs).

+The R. euintracellularis displays symbiotic assodiation with Hemiaulus diatoms as an endobiont, meaning that it lives fully in the host cell cytoplasm.
+It is wholly dependent on the host and not known to live freely.
 The domination of Hemiaulus-R. intracellularis symbiosis is seen in various pelagic systems, marking a greater contribution to the nitrogen and carbon fixation.
-Evidence of obligate relationships could be seen from a positive correlation between nitrogen assimilation by R. intracellularis and photosynthesis by the host diatom, and successful growth of the host diatom without the addition of nitrogen in a laboratory setting.
+There is a positive correlation between nitrogen assimilation by R. euintracellularis and photosynthesis by the host diatom.
+It is possible to grow the host diatom without the addition of nitrogen in a laboratory setting.

-Calothrix spp.
+R. intracellularis is associated with Rhizosolenia.
+It lives in the periplasm.

-Filamentous heterocystous cyanobacterium, Calothrix spp. is also part of the DDAs, which form an ectosymbiotic relationship with diatoms, mainly Chaetoceros, attached to their spines.
+R. rhizosoleniae is associated with mainly Chaetoceros, attached to their spines, i.e. outside of the cell wall.
 Neutral metabolism dependency was suggested through increasing nitrogen fixation rate compared to its free form and growth restriction.
+It remains able to live freely, being especially prone to do so when nitrogen is sufficient.